puniverse/quasar/docs/index.md

 ### System Requirements

-Java 7 is required to run Quasar.
+Quasar runs on Java 7 and higher.

 ### Using Maven/Gradle {#maven}